 We can help you identify if your works are in scope of the Act or not.

 You must serve written Notice to all Adjoining Owners (as defined by the Act).

 These must be served a minimum of 1 month ahead of the proposed start date for excavations and work on the line of junction, and 2 months for work on a Party Wall or Party Fence Wall.

 If the Adjoining Owner consents to the Notice then work may start subject to expiry or the Adjoining Owner's waiver of the notice period.

 If the Adjoining Owner dissents to the Notice or does not respond with 14 days then a 'dispute' exists and a surveyor or surveyors must be appointed to determine the 'dispute'.

-The Building Owner will generally pay the costs associated with drawing up the Award, including the Adjoining Owner's surveyor's fees.
+The Building Owner proposing the work will generally pay the costs associated with drawing up the Award, including the Adjoining Owner's surveyor's fees.

 The Building Owner also normally pays the costs associated with the proposed work although these could be split with the Adjoining Owner if the work is due to defect or want of repair.

 Please contact us if you would like any advice on your proposed building work, serving Notices or the Party Wall process generally.